Professor Spotlight: Dr. Christopher Preston

 Of what men choose to forget.
 Unhonoured, unpropitiated

-By worshippers of the machine, but waiting, watching, and waiting.
+By worshipers of the machine, but waiting, watching, and waiting.

 His rhythm was present in the nursery bedroom,